Chapter 22. Spring.NET Web Framework

 </objects>

-This approach allows application developers to change the master page being used for a number of pages within a web application.
-Of course, the master page can still be overridden on a per context or per page basis by creating a new abstract page definition within a child context, or by specifying the MasterPageFile property directly.
+This approach allows application developers to change the master page for a number of pages within a web application.
+You can still override the master page on a per context or per page basis by creating a new abstract page definition within a child context, or by specifying the MasterPageFile property directly.

-A problem with the existing data binding support in ASP.NET is that it is one-way only.
-It allows application developers to bind page controls to the data model and display information from said data model, but it doesn't allow for the extraction of values from the controls when the form is submitted.
-Spring.Web adds such bidirectional data binding to ASP.NET by allowing developers to specify data binding rules for their page, and by automatically evaluating configured data binding rules at the appropriate time in the page's lifecycle.
+The existing data binding support in ASP.NET is one-way only.
+It allows application developers to bind page controls to the data model and display information from the data model, but it does not permit the extraction of values from the controls when the form is submitted.
+Spring.Web adds bidirectional data binding to ASP.NET by allowing developers to specify data binding rules for their page, and by automatically evaluating configured data binding rules at the appropriate time in the page's lifecycle.

-ASP.NET also doesn't provide any support for model management within the postbacks.
-Sure, it has a ViewState management, but that takes care of the control state only and not of the state of any presentation model objects these controls might be bound to.
-In order to manage model within ASP.NET, developers will typically use HTTP Session object to store the model between the postbacks.
-This results in a decent amount of boilerplate code that can and should be eliminated, which is exactly what Spring.Web does by providing a simple set of model management methods.
+ASP.NET does support model management within the postbacks.
+It has a ViewState management, but that takes care of the control state only and does not address the state of any presentation model objects to which these controls are bound.
+To manage a model within ASP.NET, developers typically use an HTTP session object to store the model between the postbacks.
+This process results in boilerplate code that can and should be eliminated, which is exactly what Spring.Web does by providing a simple set of model management methods.

-Please note that in order to take advantage of the bidirectional data binding and model management support provided by Spring.Web, you will have to couple your presentation layer to Spring.Web; this is because features requires you to extend a Spring.Web.UI.Page instead of the usual System.Web.UI.Page class.
+To take advantage of the bidirectional data binding and model management support provided by Spring.Web, you will have to couple your presentation layer to Spring.Web; this is because features require you to extend a Spring.Web.UI.Page instead of the usual System.Web.UI.Page class.

 Spring.Web data binding is very easy to use.
-Application developers simply need to override the protected InitializeDataBindings method and configure data binding rules for the page.
-They also need to override three model management methods: InitializeModel, LoadModel and SaveModel.
-This is perhaps best illustrated by an example from the SpringAir reference application.
-First, let's take a look at the page markup:
+Simply override the protected InitializeDataBindings method and configure data binding rules for the page.
+You also need to override three model management methods: InitializeModel, LoadModel and SaveModel.
+This process is illustrated by an example from the SpringAir reference application.
+First, take a look at the page markup:

 <%@ Page Language="c#" Inherits="TripForm" CodeFile="TripForm.aspx.cs" %>